sandwich-coder/CubeDimAE/README.md

+## Table of Contents

+1. Introduction
+2. Contribution
+3. Motivation
+4. Algorithm Overview
+5. Datasets
+6. Evaluation

+#### Files

+ - **cubedimae.pdf**: The paper published at **BigComp2025** on February.
+ - cube_dim.py: The implementation of the algorithm.
+ - experiment.py: The experiment script used for the paper.
+ - requirement.txt: The packages used for the implementation and experiment.
+ - materials: The figures and plotting script for this README.

 ## Introduction

 A proof-of-concept(PoC), this paper aims to reduce the wasted effort finding the proper size of the latent space in designing an autoencoder by estimating in advance the intrinsic dimension of a dataset.
 The estimation process was inspired by how human interpolates discontinuous set of points and imagine a continuous analogue.
 This is contrary to the traditional approaches, which first assume the existence of some continuous manifold (manifold hypothesis), seeing the dataset at hand as a finite sample from the infinite set, and try to guess the dimension of that manifold by examining various statistical properties of the sample.

 ⚠️ *The scripts are supplementary and were designed for internal experiments.*

+## Contribution

+This work presents a method to estimate the intrinsic dimension of a dataset, which is known to be the optimal bottleneck of an autoencoder, and design an optimal network.
+Its feasibility has been validated on five datasets.